Touchstone Talks: Ep 3 - What's Your Number?

 with each of your clients.

-have a lot of time on your hands or none.
+a lot of time on your hands or none.

 everybody gets the same process.

-For some it's, it's a little bit,
+For some it's it's a little bit it's more

-it's more, the more intensive than others.
+the more intensive than others.

 Right.

-It really just depends on kind
+But it really just depends on kind

 of what they're trying to accomplish.

-Again, like I said, if someone's
+Again, like I said, if someone's 10

-ten, 15 years away from when they're going
+or 15 years away from when they're going

-to sell their business or transact.
+to sell their business or transact,

-That's most likely going to be
+again, that's most likely going

-the majority of that's going to be in
+to be the majority of that's

-long term growth.
-Right.
+going to be in long term growth.

-So that's it's
+So that's it's it's

 kind of easy at that point really.

-Once you're about five years out
+Once you're about five years out,

 that's when you're looking at building